 Give yourself more freedom!
-If a thought, or a turn of phrase occurs to you, run with it.
-If it doesn’t work, you can always edit later.
+If a thought or a turn of phrase occurs to you, run with it.
+If it doesn’t work, you can always edit it later.
 You can move past a moment of awkwardness in a livestream.
 But it’s always better to come off as your authentic self.
 Your videos are an extension of your brand as a whole, which is itself an extension of you.

 Be Consistent with Video Content

 Any cinephile will tell you that the camera work is as much a part of the sensation of a video as the content itself.
 It’s an art unto itself.
 Your brand may wish to stress professionalism, action, alacrity, or any other subset of qualities.
 A GoPro would be an unlikely fit for an apothecary, for instance.
-Just be sure that the tone and feel of your video content is in line with the general aesthetic of your brand, and that your viewership will connect with it as they would with any of your other content.
+Just be sure that the tone and feel of your video content are in line with the general aesthetic of your brand and that your viewership will connect with it as they would with any of your other content.

 Keep it Short and Sweet

 Videos should be as long as they need to be, but not one minute longer.
 Broadly speaking, the sweet spot is between about seven and fifteen minutes.
 Some video essays can certainly be longer, but viewership will begin to taper off heavily after even the first few minutes.
-There just aren’t enough hours in the day for someone to keep up with the steady stream of content that we’re all exposed to, so it’s natural to skip around or to curtail a video that seems to have made its point.
+There just aren’t enough hours in the day for someone to keep up with the steady stream of content that we’re all exposed to, so it’s natural to skip around or curtail a video that seems to have made its point.

 Similarly, don’t spend time on a long introduction.
-Few things are as frustrating than skipping forward, sometimes even minutes at a time, waiting for the video to get started.
+Few things are as frustrating as skipping forward, sometimes even minutes at a time, waiting for the video to get started.
 Keep your content to the point.

 It may not seem intuitive, but, given the vast ocean of content, it’s something of a privilege for your video, in particular, to get watched.
 Don’t waste your viewer’s time — just remember to be a courteous guest on their screens.